martinsmeder/library/README.md

 Live demo: https://martinsmeder.github.io/library/

 A browser based library app.
+Powered by webpack and firebase!

 Some things I've learned:

-- How to configure and use eslint and prettier
 - How to work with tables and forms in javascript
 - How to create an overlay effect
+- How to implement a database using firebase's cloud firestore
+- How to implement google sign in using firebase's authentication
-- How to work with objects and object constructors
+- How to work with environment variables (even though it didn't really make a difference in this project)
-- How to create a method on the prototype of an object